weber55/Capstone/README.md

 # Capstone
 Python script for Raspberry Pi.
-Uploads Pozyx GPS X & Y coordinates, Usage Information, and Maintenance Time to Google Firbase Database.
+Uploads Pozyx GPS X & Y coordinates, Usage Information, and Maintenance Time to Google Firebase to be used with CHOA iOS Equipment Tracking Application.